konstruktoid/ansible-bastion-tunnels/README.md

 On Azure; create a Resource Group, add a VM and the Bastion service in the created Resource Group.

-Note that Bastion Host SKU must be Standard and Native Client (`enable_tunneling` if using the SDK) must be enabled.
+> Note that the Bastion Host SKU must be Standard and `Native Client`
+> (`enable_tunneling` if using the SDK) must be enabled, see [Configure Bastion for native client connections](https://learn.microsoft.com/en-us/azure/bastion/native-client).

 Update the script configuration file.